zanerosu/Conf_Paper_Sys/README.md

 2. Connect to the frontend folder and run "npm start"

 I will be working on a way to use the program as a 'guest' that doesn't need to interact with the database.

+## DEV NOTES

+12/1/23:
+Finish making Assign_Reviewers Page, reviewers are not being properly assigned in papers table, values remain as NULL.